International Medical Relief

-International Medical Relief is an international non-government organization (NGO) based in Colorado, United States, that provides health care to vulnerable and under-served populations by recruiting health care professionals and volunteer doctors.
-International Medical Relief provides disaster response both domestically and internationally with first responder medical teams that provide rapid response health care to meet the immediate needs of communities in need.
+International Medical Relief (IMR) is a non-governmental organization (NGO) headquartered in Colorado, United States.
+Its primary objective is to offer healthcare services to marginalized and underserved populations worldwide.
+IMR achieves this by enlisting healthcare professionals and volunteer doctors who donates their time and expertise.

+The organization specializes in providing medical aid during both domestic and international emergencies, deploying first responder medical teams to swiftly address the healthcare needs of affected communities.
+IMR's primary focus is to provide rapid and effective healthcare assistance to those in need.

 Background and current operations

 International Medical Relief was founded in 2002 by Shauna Vollmer King on the belief that healthcare should not be the prerogative of select nations and regions, or classes.
 It should be given to all who need it.
-IMR undertakes this work by including local medical and dental professionals to share knowledge about diagnoses and treatment.
-IMR enhances the health care to underdeveloped communities through services provided in collaboration with doctors and professional partners.
-IMR provides free health care services, supplies to communities who are poor, ill and sick and have any kind of disease.
-IMR begin each clinic with team members to foster community development and interaction and to proceed through pre-arranged logistics.
+IMR enhances health care for underdeveloped communities through services provided in collaboration with doctors and professional partners.
+IMR provides free health care services, and supplies to communities who are poor, ill and sick, and have any kind of disease.
+IMR begins each clinic with team members to foster community development and interaction and to proceed through pre-arranged logistics.